KARL JASPERS AWARD 2019

-- Each entry should include a word count.
+- Each entry must include a word count.

-- Entrants should send their submission in PDF format.
+- Entrants must send their submissions in PDF format.

-- Submissions should be ready for blind review, and should not contain the author’s name or other information what will make the author identifiable.
-There should be no versions of the paper searchable on the internet.
+- Submissions must be ready for blind review and not contain the author’s name or other information what will make the author identifiable.

 Submissions that do not meet the requirements will be rejected without being considered.